gchq/sleeper/docs/adr/transaction-log-state-store.md

 This could unify any updates to jobs that we would ideally like to happen simultaneously with some change in the state store, eg. a compaction job finishing.

+#### Update models

+If we ever decide it's worth avoiding holding the whole Sleeper table state in memory, we could create an alternative model to apply a single update.
+Rather than hold the entire state in memory, we could load just the relevant state to perform the conditional check.
+When we bring this up to date from the transaction log, this model can ignore transactions that are not relevant to the update.

+This would add complexity to the way we model the table state, so we may prefer to avoid this.
+It is an option we could consider.

 ### Comparison to a relational database